IBM/nodejs-in-notebooks/README.md

 # Using Node.js Data Science notebooks

 ## Introduction
 Notebooks (that’s Jupyter/IPython notebooks, not Moleskine® notebooks) are where data scientists process, analyse, and visualise data in an iterative, collaborative environment.
-If you are a developer, but not a data scientist, and like the idea of having a scratchpad where you can write some code, iteratively work on some algorithms, and visualise the results quickly, we'll invote you to explore the world of *nodebooks*.
+If you are a developer, but not a data scientist, and like the idea of having a scratchpad where you can write some code, iteratively work on some algorithms, and visualise the results quickly, we'll invite you to explore the world of *nodebooks*.

 ## Table of Content
 * Setup
-* Part 1: Variables, functions and promises
-* Part 2: Working with data sources
-* Part 3: Sharing data between Python and Node.js
+* Running the samples
 * Credits

 ***